This post was originally published on June 10, 2016, and was updated on Sept. 22, 2017, and Nov. 20, 2018.

 Without an SSL certificate, some types of form mail can be intercepted.
 Some code is more reliable than others.
 Do you want to take chances that yours is susceptible to hacking?

-This is why securing your online forms with an SSL certificate is also a must.
 You wouldn’t do business with someone who skipped this step.
 Don’t give anyone this as a reason not to do business with you.

 More information and resources on SSL certificates